ADHD Treatment in Willmar, Minnesota

 • Often making mistakes with schoolwork or rushing through it

-• Seems to daydream or "zone out" at home, school or during conversations
+• Seems to daydream or "zone out" at home, school or during conversations, or appears to not be listening

 In teens, young adults, and adults: